Annemarie535257/Hidden_Markov_Model/README.md

 # Human Activity Recognition using Hidden Markov Models

-This project implements a Hidden Markov Model (HMM) for human activity recognition using sensor data from accelerometer and gyroscope measurements.
+This project implements a complete Hidden Markov Model (HMM) pipeline for human activity recognition using sensor data from accelerometer and gyroscope measurements collected via iPhone.

 ## Quick Start